Rúben Dias: International career

-Youth
+2013–2018: Youth level and first international tournament

 Dias represented the Under-17 side at the 2014 UEFA European Under-17 Championship.
-Two years later, he captained the Under-19 squad at the 2016 UEFA European Under-19 Championship.
-The following year, he captained the Under-20 side at the 2017 U-20 World Cup, which lost to Uruguay 5–4 on penalties in the quarterfinals.
-On 5 September 2017, he made his debut for the Under-21s in a 2019 UEFA European Under-21 Championship qualification match against Wales.
+Two years later, he served as captain to the under-19 squad at the 2016 UEFA European Under-19 Championship.
+The following year, Dias served as captain to the under-20 team at the 2017 U-20 World Cup, which lost to Uruguay 5–4 on penalties in the quarterfinals.
+On 5 September 2017, he made his debut for the Under-21 in a 2019 UEFA European Under-21 Championship qualification match against Wales.

-Senior

-Dias was called up to the senior side by Portugal manager Fernando Santos on 15 March 2018, ahead of international friendlies against Egypt and the Netherlands.
-However, four days later he was dropped from the squad after picking up right ankle sprain.
+Ahead of international friendly matches against Egypt and the Netherlands, Dias was called up to the senior side by Portugal coach Fernando Santos on 15 March 2018.
+However, four days later, he was dropped from the squad after picking up right ankle sprain.
 On 17 May 2018, Dias was named in Portugal's 23-man squad for the FIFA World Cup in Russia.
-Eleven days later, he made his international debut in a friendly against Tunisia.
+Eleven days later, he made his international debut in a friendly match against Tunisia.
 Despite being present at the World Cup, he did not feature in any of Portugal's four matches in the competition.

+2018–2022: Nations League title and subsequent tournaments

-Following the World Cup, Dias began establishing himself in the central defense, overtaking José Fonte's place alongside Pepe, featuring in all of Portugal's 2018–19 UEFA Nations League matches, helping Portugal reach the 2019 UEFA Nations League Final on home soil.
+Following the World Cup, Dias began establishing himself at centre-back, overtaking José Fonte's place alongside Pepe, featuring in all of Portugal's 2018–19 UEFA Nations League matches, helping Portugal reach the 2019 UEFA Nations League final on home soil.
 On 9 June, Portugal defeated the Netherlands 1–0 in the tournament's final, with Dias being named man of the match.
 For his performances throughout the competition, he was named in the "Team of the Tournament".

-On 17 November, Dias scored his first international goals during the 2020-21 UEFA Nations League, netting a brace in a 3–2 victory against Croatia.

-He was selected to the squad for the UEFA Euro 2020.
-On 19 June 2021, he scored an own goal in the 35th minute in a 2–4 loss against Germany in the UEFA Euro 2020.
-He appeared in all of Portugal's matches, being eventually eliminated at the round of 16, following a 1–0 loss against Belgium.
+On 17 November 2020, Dias scored his first international goals during the 2020–21 UEFA Nations League, with a brace in a 3–2 victory against Croatia.
+He was selected in Portugal's squad for UEFA Euro 2020.
+On 19 June 2021, he scored an own goal in the 35th minute in a 4–2 loss to Germany at Euro 2020.
+He appeared in all of Portugal's matches, being eventually eliminated at the round of 16, following a 1–0 loss to Belgium.